bgayman/BGClockView/README.md

 # Installation
 Download sample app and copy files in BGClockView folder into your project.

+(Side note: to get all of the features of the demo app you can add Weather Underground API key to WebServicesManager.swift `let kWUndergroundAPIKey = ""`)

 # Use
 BGClockView can be initialized either in Storyboard/Xib or through frames.
 Once initialized, BGClockView is customizable.